VladimirK2/kzm-tools/tafcj-doc.md

 - 40 OFS.SOURCE is mandatory for this operation
 - 41 SELECT error
 - 42 SELECT list does not exist
-- 43 Command "move": keyword is not supported
+- 43 Command "let": keyword is not supported
 - 44 No "read" command was executed yet
 - 45 One or both parentheses missing in function definition
 - 46 Only one set of parentheses allowed function definition